hypertidy/anglr/README.md

 was harder to use in the past, but recently has been improved a great deal for taking generic data and converting it.

-There has been no support in rgl for *geo-spatial* data structures, such as spatial rasters, polygons and lines that are common in GIS workflows.
+There has been little support in rgl for *geo-spatial* data structures, such as spatial rasters, polygons and lines that are common in GIS workflows.
 The anglr package aims to fill this gap, and gives total control over conversion of spatial and other data into mesh forms - even if visualization is not the end goal.

 There *are* packages that convert matrices and imagery to compelling animated 3D scenes, but these are targetted at presentation rather than generality and development.
-The scenes are specifically honed to look flashy as an animated GIF, and adding general extra data to a given scene requires a lot of workarounds.
-There are also no well-known packages that use the rgl mesh3d format, most famous examples use `rgl::surface3d()` which is limited to the model that provides for an input matrix and overlaid colours or textures.
+The scenes are targetted towards presentation, and adding general extra data to a given scene requires a lot of workarounds.
+There are also only few well-known packages that use the rgl mesh3d format (Rvcg, …).
+Many examples use `rgl::surface3d()` which is limited to the model that provides for an input matrix and overlaid colours or textures.
 These cannot be wrapped arbitrarily around curves in any 3D coordinate system.

-# Key development topics

-  - Use `copy_down()` to merge raster values onto vector meshes (WIP, this part is in flux after refactoring as.mesh3d …).

-  - For developers: delve into the technical details, all code is as modular as possible and relies on basic workhorse packages that do one simple task …

 ## Installation